Cirencester: Tudor

 As part of the Dissolution of the Monasteries in 1539, Henry VIII ordered the total demolition of the Abbey buildings.
 Today only the Norman Arch and parts of the precinct wall remain above ground, forming the perimeter of a public park in the middle of town.
 Despite this, the freedom of a borough continued to elude the townspeople, and they only saw the old lord of the manor replaced by a new lord of the manor as the king acquired the abbey's title.
 Cirencester became a parliamentary borough in 1572, returning two members, although this was deprived of representation in 1885.

 Sheep rearing, wool sales, weaving and woollen broadcloth and cloth-making were the main strengths of England's trade in the Middle Ages, and not only the abbey but many of Cirencester's merchants and clothiers gained wealth and prosperity from the national and international trade.
 The tombs of these merchants can be seen in the parish church, while their fine houses of Cotswold stone still stand in and around Coxwell Street and Dollar Street.
-Their wealth funded the rebuilding of the nave of the parish church in 1515–30, to create the large parish church, often referred to as the "Cathedral of the Cotswolds".
+Their wealth funded the rebuilding of the nave of the parish church in 1515–1530, to create the large building sometimes referred to as the "Cathedral of the Cotswolds".
 Other wool churches can be seen in neighbouring Northleach and Chipping Campden.

 Civil War

-The English Civil War came to Cirencester in February 1643 when Royalists and Parliamentarians came to blows in the streets.
+The Civil War came to Cirencester in February 1643 when Royalists and Parliamentarians came to blows in the streets.
 Over 300 were killed, and 1,200 prisoners were held captive in the church.
 The townsfolk supported the Parliamentarians but gentry and clergy were for the old order, so that when Charles I of England was executed in 1649 the minister, Alexander Gregory, wrote on behalf of the gentry in the parish register, "O England what did'st thou do, the 30th of this month".

-At the end of the English Civil War, King Charles II spent the night of 11 September 1651 in Cirencester, during his escape after the Battle of Worcester on his way to France.
+At the end of the war, King Charles II spent the night of 11 September 1651 in Cirencester, during his escape after the Battle of Worcester on his way to France.

-Recent history
+Modern history

 At the end of the 18th century, Cirencester was a thriving market town, at the centre of a network of turnpike roads with easy access to markets for its produce of grain and wool.
-A local grammar school provided education for those who could afford it, and businesses thrived in the town, which was the major urban centre for the surrounding area.
+From 1461, Cirencester Grammar School provided a grammar school education for those who could afford it, and businesses thrived in the town, which was the market town for the surrounding area.

-In 1789, the opening of the Cirencester Branch of the Thames and Severn Canal provided access to markets further afield, by way of a link through the River Thames.
+In 1789, the opening of the Cirencester branch (or "arm") of the Thames and Severn Canal provided access to markets further afield, by way of a link through the River Thames.
 In 1841, a branch railway line was opened to Kemble to provide a link to the Great Western Railway at Swindon.
 The Midland and South Western Junction Railway opened a station at Watermoor in 1883.
 Cirencester thus was served by two railway lines until the 1960s.